Scalable Inman Flash Replacement

 Scalable Inman Flash Replacement (sIFR) is an obsolete JavaScript and Adobe Flash dynamic web fonts implementation, enabling the replacement of text elements on HTML web pages with Flash equivalents.
 It is open-source and was initially developed by Mike Davidson and improved by Mark Wubben.
 It is a scalable variety of HTML text-to-flash replacement pioneered by Shaun Inman.

+With the retirement of Adobe Flash across all major web browsers, and the introduction of web font support in CSS, sIFR is no longer in mainstream use.

 Overview

 CSS support in web browsers did not, at the time of sIFR's creation, allow webpages to dynamically include web fonts, so there was no guarantee that fonts specified in CSS or HTML would show as intended, as the browsing user may or may not have had the specified font installed in their system. sIFR embeds a font in a Flash element that displays the text, pre-empting the need for a font to have been manually pre-installed on a user's system.

 A common technique is to use raster graphics to display text in a font that cannot be trusted to be available on most computers.
 Text created this way pixelates when scaled and cannot be partially selected.
 In contrast, sIFR text elements mimic normal HTML text – they are relatively resizable and copyable.